YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

    When can their glory fade?
 O the wild charge they made!
 All the world wondered.
    Honour the charge they made!
 Honour the Light Brigade, Noble six hundred!"

-Because the only issue in this case is that one of the chunk's keys has been damaged, put the value back together from the partial value and the contents of the errant chunks.
+Because the only issue in this case is that one of the chunks' keys has been damaged, put the value back together from the partial value and the contents of the errant chunks.

 Execute: